xlab-si/emmy/docs/theory.md

  * V chooses random c and sends it to P.
  * P sends z = r * v<sup>c</sup> to V, who checks that f(z) = m * u<sup>e</sup>.

-Note that this might be group with hidden order (like RSA, see crypto/groups package), so one-bit challenges need to be used (making the protocol also ZKP).
+Note that this might be group with hidden order (like RSA, see `crypto/rsa` package), so one-bit challenges need to be used (making the protocol also ZKP).

-In emmy this protocol is available in crypto/zkp/preimage package and can be executed as:
+In emmy this protocol is available in `crypto/preimage` package and can be executed as:

 ```
-prover := NewHomomorphismPreimageProver(homomorphism, H, v)
+prover := preimage.NewProver(homomorphism, H, v)
-verifier := NewHomomorphismPreimageVerifier(homomorphism, H, u)
+verifier := preimage.NewVerifier(homomorphism, H, u)

 for j := 0; j < iterations; j++ {
 	proofRandomData := prover.GetProofRandomData()